mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 The notes given by Professor Abe ([Masao Abe](glossary#masao-abe)) say about dying while either sitting or standing: “It is written in [Keitoku Dentō-roku](glossary#keitoku-dentō-roku) that [Bodhidharma](glossary#bodhidharma) and the fourth, fifth and sixth Chinese Zen [patriarchs](glossary#ancestor) died sitting in zazen, while the third patriarch died while standing under a large tree.
 Examples of both are common in the [Zen](glossary#zen) histories.”

 So [according to] this point, some Zen teachers kept sitting and died.
 Some teachers died in sitting zazen, or standing under a tree, or standing on the platform while they were giving a lecture.
-Anyway, there are examples in Buddhist history; but it doesn't mean you should die in sitting or standing, it doesn't mean that.
+Anyway, there are examples in Buddhist history.
+But it doesn't mean you should die in sitting or standing, it doesn't mean that.
 The point is how important shikantaza is.
 Because they died in sitting, in standing; wherever they were, they died in peace and harmony.
 Whatever they did, wherever they were, they died.

 Dogen Zenji really wants to speak about how important zazen is.
 That zazen is shikantaza.
 In shikantaza, all [delusions](glossary#delusion) drop off from the first.
 That is dropping off body and mind – body and mind dropping off.
 That is zazen itself.